AvinTee/data-science-portfolio/README.md

 # Forecasting British Automobile Stocks' Price-Trends with ARIMA

 ## Introduction
-This project seeks to determine how market-volatility affects the short-term future price-trends of three British car-manufacturers' stocks, namely TATA Motors, BMW and Rolls-Royce's .
+This project seeks to determine how market-volatility affects the short-term future price-trends of three British car-manufacturers' stocks, namely TATA Motors, BMW and Rolls-Royce's.

 ## Literature Review
 Researchers’ perspectives regarding the effectiveness of ARIMA-based share-price forecasting has shifted in recent years.
 Despite ARIMA’s historical popularity in time-series modelling (Zhang, 2003), current multi-method quantitative studies investigating share-price and demand-modelling have outlined that the technique’s prediction-power and forecast-accuracy were inferior to deep-learning’s (Bousqaoui,